emarkproject/eMark/README.md

 Intro
 -----

-Deutsche eMark (DEM) is an experimental digital currency that enables instant payments to anyone, anywhere in the world.
-Deutsche eMark uses peer-to-peer technology to operate with no central authority: managing transactions and issuing money are carried out collectively by the network. eMark Core is the name of open source software which enables the use of this currency.
+Deutsche eMark (DEM) is a free open source project derived from Bitcoin, with the goal of providing a long-term energy-efficient crypto-currency.
+Built on the foundation of Bitcoin, PPCoin and NovaCoin, innovations such as proof-of-stake help further advance the field of crypto-currency.

 For more information, as well as an immediately usable, binary version of the eMark Core software, see https://deutsche-emark.org/filebase/, or read the